jdrumgoole/quick-start-python-and-mongodb/ep001-SettingUpYourPyMongoEnvironment.md

 # Setting Up Your PyMongo Environment

 Welcome to PyMongo Monday.
-This is the first in a series of weekly blog posts that will introduce developers to programming MongoDB using the Python programming language.
+This is the first in a series of regular blog posts that will introduce developers to programming MongoDB using the Python programming language.
 It’s called PyMongo Monday because PyMongo is the name of the client library (in MongoDB speak we refer to it as a "driver") we used to interact with the MongoDB Server.
-Monday because we aim to release a new episode each week on Monday.
+Monday because we aim to release each new episode on Monday.

-To get started we need to install the standard MongoDB toolchain that a typical MongoDB developer would expect to use.
+To get started we need to install the toolchain that a typical MongoDB Python developer would expect to use.

 ## Installing m

 First up is [**m**](https://github.com/aheckmann/m).
-Hard to find online unless your search for "MongoDB m", **m** is an invaluable tool if you want to try out the latest and greatest (did we mentioned that multi-document transactions are coming) but still continue mainline development on out current stable release.
+Hard to find online unless your search for "MongoDB m", **m** is a tool to manage and use multiple installations of the MongoDB Server in parallel.
+It is an invaluable tool if you want to try out the latest and greatest beta version but still continue mainline development on out current stable release.

 The easiest way to install **m** is with [npm](https://nodejs.org/en/) the Node.js package manager (which it turns out is not just for Node.js).

 <pre>
 $ <b>sudo npm install -g m</b>
 Password:******
 /usr/local/bin/m -> /usr/local/lib/node_modules/m/bin/m